cbor-wg/cddl-2/draft-bormann-cbor-cddl-2-draft.md

 : backward (not forward)

-Some CBOR tags often would be most natural to use in a CDDL spec with a literal syntax that is tailored to their semantics instead of their serialization in CBOR.
+Some CBOR tags often would be most natural to use in a CDDL spec with a literal syntax that is tailored to their semantics instead of the serialization of their tag content in CBOR.
 There is currently no way to add such syntaxes, no defined extension point either.

-The proposal
+The specification
-"Application-Oriented Literals in CBOR Extended Diagnostic Notation"
+"CBOR Extended Diagnostic Notation (EDN): Application-Oriented Literals, ABNF, and Media Type"
 {{-edn-literals}} defines application-oriented
 literals, e.g., of the form